mghpcsim/osn-tutorial/README.md

 # osn-tutorial
 Repo to support the OSN RTD Tutorial (work in progress)

-Use the below Binder link to start up the OSN-desktop
+Use the below Binder link to start up the OSN-desktop in the cloud and follow along with that hands on exercises!

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mghpcsim/osn-desktop.git/HEAD)